dmarx/ai-themed-card-game/README.md

    - Used to purchase outputs/effects from models served by other users.
      - served = compute committed to inferencing that model
    - units of capital could be called "credits"
+   - Capital can be used to purchase compute, data, and influence (just reach, not reputation).

 2. **Compute**
    - Acquired with capital.